FURams09/Remesh/Readme.md

 Run: `npm run test`
 This command will
-    -Clean the _test_ folder and run the ts compiler based on _tsconfig.test.json_.
+    - Clean the _test_ folder and run the ts compiler based on _tsconfig.test.json_.
-    -run the tests defined in the _src/tests_ directory.
+    - run the tests defined in the _src/tests_ directory.
 As I mentioned above both projects are tested with the same command but each lib file has its own test.